PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/the_simple_way_to_avoid_deadlocks/index.md

 A deadlock happens when there's at least one resource that can be only acquired by one process at a time and there's a process `P1` that is waiting to acquire a resource currently held by a process `P2` and `P2` is waiting to acquire a resource currently held by `P1`.

-> The word `process` does not mean we are talking about OS processes.
+> The word `process` does not mean we are talking about just OS processes.

 ![](images/deadlock_example_1.png)